-David Yu, a financial planner from California, helped his wife improve her credit score from below 600 to 740 over two years.
+David Yu, a financial planner from California, helped his wife improve her credit score from below 600 to 740 over a period of two years.
 Her score had been low due to a few missed payments, but she recovered from the damage with a combination of authorized user accounts and one new card of her own.

 “She had a few store cards and that’s about it,” Yu said.
 “She didn’t close any accounts, and I had her open up a credit card through Capital One.
 We didn’t really charge anything on it, but just kept it open and paid the annual fee every year.”